 The point of an emergency fund is to protect you from extended hardship.
 An emergency fund will help you get back on your feet as quickly as possible.

 Saving up a little bit of money each month can help protect you, your family, and your future.
 This is why saving an emergency fund should be your #1 priority.
 Even before saving for retirement.
 Put as much money into your emergency fund as you can to begin with.

-How Much Should I Set Aside in my Emergency Fund?
+How Much Should I Set Aside in Emergency Savings?

 How much you set in your emergency fund depends on your income and how much you spend each month.
 Early on you may only be able to set aside $120 by saving $10 each month for a year.
 Setting aside $40 each month can add up to nearly $500 after a year.
 This will put you way ahead of your peers, and is a perfect example of the effectiveness of a monthly budget.

 If you depend on a car for your daily obligations (going to work, grocery shopping, etc.) you should set aside $1,000 as quickly as you can.
 Car repairs are often expensive and essential depending on where you live.